wanforge/quotes/README.md

 - 🎺 Perjalanan ribuan mil dimulai dengan satu langkah

+## Q

+- 🏅 Quality means doing it right when no one is looking.

 ## S
 - 🌛 So is cheerfulness, or a good temper, the more it is spent, the more remains.
 - 🌠 Subdue your appetites, my dears, and you've conquered human nature.